Natalia Khlestkina

-Natalia Khlestkina (born 23 April 1992) is a Russian weightlifter, who competed in the 63 kg category and represented Russia at international competitions.
+Natalia Khlestkina (born 23 April 1992) is a Russian weightlifter who competed in the 63 kg category and represented Russia at international competitions.
 She won the gold medal at the 2016 European Weightlifting Championships.

-She was caught and sanctioned for using the forbidden substance metenolone.
+In 2012, she was caught and sanctioned for using the forbidden substance metenolone.
+Her sanctions ended in 2014.

 At the 2017 European Weightlifting Championships, Khlestkina won a silver medal (snatch) and the gold medal in clean & jerk and overall ranking in women's 58 kg category.